perriera/for_interfaces/linux/README.md

     - see [How to install injections.io(C++17)](https://github.com/perriera/injections)

 ### Summary
 You now have a selection of methods of setting up a Linux distribution.
 At this point in time the number one recommendation is to utilize `DigitalOcean` provided you have a good Internet connection and a credit card.
-The number two recommendation is `multipass` as it is free and can support a GUI interface via Microsoft Remote Desktop, (albeit somewhat laggy). `VirtualBox` comes in as a strong number three as it also free and does do a fairly good Gui interface (but takes longer to setup properly)
+The number two recommendation is `multipass` as it is free and can support a GUI interface via Microsoft Remote Desktop, (albeit somewhat laggy). `VirtualBox` comes in as a strong number three as it also free and does do a fairly good Gui interface (but takes longer to setup properly and much more fragile compared to `Parallels Desktop`)

 ### Next Steps
 - [How to install injections.io(C++17)](https://github.com/perriera/injections)